Artificial Intelligence Impacts on Business

 Elevated Vendor Management

-By leveraging AI algorithms, businesses can analyze vendor data, performance, and behavior to mitigate risks from supply chain disruptions, financially unstable vendors, and poor-performing suppliers.
+By utilizing AI algorithms, businesses can analyze vendor data, performance, and behavior to mitigate risks from supply chain disruptions, financially unstable vendors, and poor-performing suppliers.
 Pricing and terms negotiations can also be more productive by analyzing and comparing performance data as well as data from peer suppliers.

 Advanced Analytics and Predictive Capabilities